emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Has continue watching + favorites that can be synced. ✔️
 1. Has good sorting options and keyword based search. ✔️
 1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site looks good + works well on mobile. ✔️

+Community Favorites: 🌟

+***
+## Rive
+### Score: 23/24
+1. Streams load very fast. ✔️
+1. Content is in 1080p and can be changed lower. ✔️
+1. Finds both new and old content consistently. ✔️
+1. 23 english hosts + 6 non english and does auto-switch if ones fails. ✔️
+1. Auto-next works as expected. ✔️
+1. Very unique UI, lots of user-settings, one of the best. ✔️
+1. Site allows you to add, search and adjust subtitles. ✔️
+1. It has movies, show and anime. ✔️
+1. It has watchlists and continue watching. ✔️
+1. It has a recommendations, collections, and an AI. ✔️
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
+1. Site looks good + works well on mobile. ✔️